UJDuran/milestoneOne_T6/Specification.md

 - Make flashcard easier to read

 With output flashcard:
-- Users can download their flashcard to phone, so users can see it everywhere.
+- Users can download their flashcard to their phone, so users can see it everywhere.
 Also, users can share useful information to their friends.

 ##### Alternate Triggers